dbeck/dbeck.github.io/_posts/2015-10-10-Four-Times-Speedup-By-Throttling.markdown

 ### Does this scale to multiple cores?

+Unfortunately, no. Check the figures below.
+The aggregate performance slightly increases with a second parallel client and starts dropping at the thrird client.

-Unfortunately, no. My purpose is not to measure the maximum Elixir performance, neither to squeeze as much from my PC as possible.
+My purpose is not to measure the maximum Elixir performance, neither to squeeze as much from my PC as possible.
 I want to understand what practices lead to a feasible solution if I want to my server code to use Elixir.

 #### Single client stats